eternity961/art-showcase-app/readme.md

 ## 🧠 Author

-Developed with ❤️ by Dereje Gultu and his team memebers as part of a final-year university project.
+Developed by Mikael Elias and his team memebers as part of a final-year university project.

 ---